renzon/gaeforms/README.md

 * exactly_len: exactly number of characters the string must contain.
 Default is None indication no restriction.
 * min_len: minumum number of characters the string must contain.
 Default is None indication no restriction.

+## EmailField

+Field to validate and transform emails.
+It has the same option as StringField

+## KeyField

+Field to validate and transform ndb [Keys](https://cloud.google.com/appengine/docs/python/ndb/entities#entity_keys).
+Options: kind indicating the related model class.
+If present, de default transformation use it and the string as an integer id.
+If not possible or kind is None, it try using **urlsafe** to make the convers